 Life is starting to come into focus for our Outback adventure, but there are a million things to accomplish before the move.

-The first major thing to research was how to bring Bella.
+The first major thing to research was how to bring Bella, our 11 year old cat.
 Australia isn’t quite as easy as England, where I was able to do the “quarantine” ahead of time.
 In Australia, it appears she’ll be subjected to the same rigorous pre-processing, but then she’ll also have to spend a week in actual quarantine when we arrive in Australia.
 Oy.

 A few quick facts: